rittmananalytics/ra_data_warehouse/docs/environment_and_dataset_naming_standards.md

-# Naming Standards and Separation of Dev, Test, Prod and Training dbt Environments
+# Naming Standards for Dev, Test, Prod and Training dbt Environments

 ## Historical Naming Approach for Dev and Prod dbt Datasets